cs50/compare50/README.md

 submission in `submissions` and with every submission in `corpus`.
 Submissions in `corpus` are not compared with each other.

-`compare` returns a structure with the following layout:
+`compare` returns a tuple of (list of files, list of lists of file indices corresponding to submissions, results), where results has the following layout:

-- dict mapping pair of submission file tuples to
+- dict mapping pair of submission indices to
   - dict mapping pass name to pair of
     - similarity score for pass, and
     - list of pairs corresponding to fragments, containing